 Why Are Trigger Points Important?

-Trigger points are irritated knots that occur within a muscle.
+Typically, dry needling targets trigger points, which are irritated muscle “knots” that develop within a muscle.
 This irritation can lead to widespread pain that makes everyday tasks difficult or limiting.
-Most commonly, trigger points need relief in the neck and leg areas.
+Trigger points commonly develop in the neck, shoulder, and lower leg areas.

-Trigger points are innately tense, so when they’re stimulated by dry needles, patients will feel a twitching or cramping response as its released.
-Research has determined that a twitching response indicates the body is reacting positively to the treatment.2 Thankfully, this means the patient will expect muscular pain relief.
+Trigger points can cause local and referred pain and sensations of tightness.
+When they’re stimulated by dry needles, patients will feel a twitching or cramping response as it’s released.
+Research has shown positive outcomes following a twitch response; however, a twitch is not necessary to achieve positive results.
+Patient typically experience pain relief within 24 hours of dry needling application, but results vary.
 It is common to experience bruising and soreness at the injection site after a treatment.

 Are Dry Needling and Acupuncture the Same?

 When comparing images of acupuncture and dry needling, it’s hard to tell the difference between the two.
 Although they both use thin, stainless steel needles, they have different goals.
 Acupuncture, an ancient Chinese alternative practice is used to target a person’s spiritual, physical, and mental ailments.
 It focuses on the meridian, the body’s “energy highway.”
 Dry needling, on the other hand, helps relieve pain by targeting the neuromusculoskeletal system via trigger and paravertebral points.

 For patients suffering from muscular problems and pain, dry needling can help get them on the road to recovery.
 The following are just a few of the ailments that this technique can improve:

 - Muscle spasms